 5. Kali Puja and Diwali in Kolkata

-Diwali is mostly associated with Goddess of wealth.
-It is the time when people around the country worships Goddess Laxmi, Goddess Saraswati and Lord Ganesha, for seeking blessings of wealth, wisdom and good luck.
+Diwali is mostly associated with the Goddess of wealth.
+It is the time when people around the country worship Goddess Laxmi, Goddess Saraswati, and Lord Ganesha, for seeking blessings of wealth, wisdom and good luck.
 It is the city of Kolkata, which celebrates Diwali by worshiping Goddess Kali.
 Kali Puja in Kolkata is an occasion that you can be a part during your Kolkata tourism.
 On this day, famous Kali temples of Kolkata like Kalighat, Belur Math and Dakshineswar Kali temple are flocked by several devotes across the world.

 6. Golden Diwali at Golden Temple in Amritsar

 Diwali is not only a prominent festival for Hindus but is highly associated with Sikhism.
 Amritsar the house of Golden Temple celebrates Diwali in a grand manner.
 The day is considered quite auspicious in Sikhism as it is marked as the day when the 6th Sikh Guru, Guru Hargobind Sahib returns from prison in 1619 AD.
-Here’s another interesting relation between Golden Temple and Diwali is that, the foundation stone of Harmindar Sahib aka Golden Temple was laid on Diwali in 1577 AD.
+Here’s another interesting relation between Golden Temple and Diwali is that the foundation stone of Harmindar Sahib aka Golden Temple was laid on Diwali in 1577 AD.
 Marvelous fireworks over Golden Temple, beautiful decorations and shimmering lake with countless clay lamps and candles are major attractions in here.